International-Data-Spaces-Association/IDS-testbed/Testbed/README.md

 ## Continue here after the official documentation has been followed

-The Certification Authority provides {CERT_FILENAME}.crt and {CERT_FILENAME}.key formats.
+The Certificate Authority provides {CERT_FILENAME}.crt and {CERT_FILENAME}.key formats.
 Keep in mind that other formats will be required for the different components.
 Those have to be created.

 Now convert the generated certificates in `data/cert` using openssl to then use in the Connector and DAPS.